helgatheviking/KIA-Subtitle/readme.md

 ## Description ##

 KIA subtitle allows you to add a subtitle to your posts and retrieve it in the loop in the same manner as the post title.
-By using `the_subtitle()` or `get_the_subtitle()`.
+By using the Subtitle block or the `the_subtitle()` or `get_the_subtitle() template tags`.

 It adds an input field right under the title field of posts, pages and any custom post type.
 It also add a subtitle column to the edit screen as well as to the quick edit.

-You can also use the shortcode `[the-subtitle]` to display it within the post content.
+You can also use the Subtitle block or the shortcode `[the-subtitle]` to display it within the post content.

+## Installation ##

+1. Upload the `plugin` folder to the `/wp-content/plugins/` directory
+1. Activate the plugin through the 'Plugins' menu in WordPress
+1. *For Block Themes:* Add the subtitle block to your template in the Site Editor
+1. *For Classic Themes:* Add the 'the_subtitle()' tag to your theme

+## Site Editor ##

+The plugin provides a Subtitle block in the editor.
+In the post editor, this doesn't make a lot of sense, but mimics the core Title block.
+The idea use case for the Subtitle block is when editing your theme

+1. Click Edit Site in the WordPress toolbar
+1. Select the template you wish to edit, commonly this might be called Single Post, or Singular.
+1. Insert the Subtitle block where needed, commonly right after the Title block.

+## Template Tags ##

+The plugin provides two template tags that can be used to customize your theme as desired.

+= `the_subtitle( string $before = ”, string $after = ”, bool $display = true ): void|string` =

+Displays or retrieves the current post subtitle with optional markup.

+*Parameters*

+`$before` `string` `optional`
+    Markup to prepend to the title.
+    Default: `''`

+`$after` `string` `optional`
+    Markup to append to the title.
+    Default: `''`

+`$display` `bool` `optional`
+    Whether to echo or return the title.
+Default true for echo.
+    Default: `true`

+### `get_the_subtitle( int|WP_Post $post ): string` ###

+Retrieves the post subtitle.

+*Parameters*

+`$post` `int|WP_Post` `optional`
+    Post ID or WP_Post object.
+    Default: global `$post` object.

+This plugin does _not_ attempt to output the subtitle.
+With an infinite number of themes, it is not possible for us to support that.
+The onus is on the user to customize their theme accordingly.

+This plugin creates an `the_subtitle()` template tag that can be used in your theme's templates as follows:

+	if ( function_exists( 'the_subtitle' ) ) the_subtitle();

+You can wrap the string in some markup using the *$before* and *$after* parameters.

+	if ( function_exists( 'the_subtitle' ) ) the_subtitle( '<h2 class="subtitle">', '</h2>' );

+### WooCommerce support ###

+There is a small [bridge plugin](https://github.com/helgatheviking/kia-subtitle-woocommerce-bridge) you can install and activate to automatically display the subtitle in most WooCommerce locations.
+This will work for all themes that are using WooCommerce's default hooks.

+*NB:* It's known that the Ocean WP theme has it's own hooks in the WooCommerce templates.
+You will need to alter the bridge plugin... please take a look at this [support thread](https://wordpress.org/support/topic/compatibility-with-latest-wp-and-wc/#post-15456180).

 ### WPML Ready ###

-KIA Subtitle has been tested by WPML and will allow you to translate the subtitle multilingual sites.
+KIA Subtitle has been tested by WPML and will allow you to translate the subtitle on multilingual sites.

 ### Support ###